easakibahmad/auth-course-review/README.md

 4. NotFoundRoute implemented
 5. For validating request created ValidateRequest.ts file

+# Authentication and Authorization

+Created auth.ts file for middleware support.
+And implemented jwt authentication and authorization in this file

 # Utils

 1. CatchAsync.ts file created for reduce repeated try-catch block as a RequestHandler